sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 For example, It's common for the 9-hour Campaign to blend chapters 5 and 6.
-Maybe the treasure of the dungeon is glimpsed, then the ordeal begins, then the ordeal gets really serious, and that's the point to really plumb down to the "dark night of the soul".
+Maybe the treasure of the dungeon is glimpsed, then the ordeal begins, then the ordeal gets really serious, and that's the point to really plumb down to the "dark night of the soul", fully reveal the treasure, and then emerging to complete the ordeal.

 Even when there is a threshold, as in chapters 3 and 7, the different players' characters might cross over at different times.